zerolagtime/linux-audit-reporting/README.md

     Audit rules exist to monitor access to security-relevant logs
 === Quick audit configuration check complete
 ```
-**NOTE** The previous check is looking for audit record consistency,
+**NOTE** _The previous check is looking for audit record consistency,
 so if it detects unwatched audit records, then the software alerts
 the auditor.
 The review will continue, but the official
-record is that the auditor was warned that their review was incomplete.
+record is that the auditor was warned that their review was incomplete._
-{::note}

 ```
 =================================================